ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [27:47] - **Daira**

-There may also be a design change, minor design change to the shardtree crate to use Ark for atomic reference counting.
+There may also be a design change, minor design change to the shardtree crate to use Arc for atomic reference counting.

 [28:04] - **Deirdre**